jonathonklem/jonathonklem.com/_posts/2015-07-19-jekyll-and-git-hooks.markdown

 The [Jekyll site](http://jekyllrb.com/docs/structure/) has excellent documentation about the directory structure, so I won't go into detail but it's incredibly easy to get going.
 All blog posts are added in `_posts` as markdown files.
 If you want to create additional pages, you create a directory and add an index.html file to that directory (in the minimalist-block example they have a 'contact' and 'about' page).

-After you've made any changed and added any content you want, you can test things out with the following:
+After you've made any changes and added any content you want, you can test things out with the following:

 ```
 abbadon:minimal-block jklem$ jekyll serve